Why Soliciting Good Intentions is Necessary in Discipline

 There are a number of developmental benefits for a child when adults solicit their good intentions.
 This action naturally imparts parental values and orients children toward what parents consider to be civilized behavior.
 It also puts the little one’s hands on the wheel when it comes to their own actions; children understand that they’re responsible for their own actions at all times.

-In addition, when a child commits and complies, they’ll avoid punishments, constant requests, or negative consequences for their actions.
+when a child commits and complies, they’ll avoid punishments, constant requests, or negative consequences for their actions.

 This type of discipline tool also helps to preserve the relationship between parents and children and prevents power struggles in moments loaded with intense emotions in which the patience of both parties can quickly run out.
 You need to be aware, as parents, that you don’t have to wait for a child to make a mistake to guide them in the right direction.